 Begin with thanksgiving.
-Psalm 100:4 tells us, "Enter into His gates with thanksgiving and His courts with praise."
+Psalm 100:4 invtes us to "Enter into his gates with thanksgiving and his courts with praise."

 Ask God to search your heart: "Search me, God, and know my heart; test me and know my anxious thoughts.
 See if there is any offensive way in me, and lead me in the way everlasting" (Psalm 139: 23-24).

 - Confess any sins the Holy Spirit reveals (Psalm 19:12).